H&M Group’s commitment to respecting human rights is reflected in our policies and roadmaps, and is supported by our culture and governance structure.

 Governance and integration

-Key operational-level policies include our Sustainability Commitment, which sets out our requirements for suppliers and business partners to respect human rights and the environment and to ensure good working conditions, our global Social Policies, which are the equivalent for our internal operations, and our Material Ethics policy.
+Key operational-level policies include our Sustainability Commitment, which sets out our requirements for suppliers and business partners to respect human rights and the environment and to ensure good working conditions; our global Social Policies, which are the equivalent for our internal operations; and our Material Ethics Policy.

-Governance and culture: Responsibility for implementation of our commitment to operate with respect to human rights is delegated to senior operational executives who report to our CEO.
-The Head of Sustainability and Head of Corporate Governance oversee the overall implementation and report on progress and impact to the Board of Directors and the leadership team on a regular basis.
-The work to develop reporting and steering to further integrate human-rights management in an effective and meaningful way is ongoing.
+The Head of Sustainability and the Head of Corporate Governance oversee overall implementation and report regularly on progress and impact to the Board of Directors and the leadership team.
+Work to further develop reporting and governance, and to integrate human rights management in an effective and meaningful way, is ongoing.

-Human-rights due diligence
+Human rights due diligence

 We conduct human-rights due diligence across our value chain, adjusted to operational context and risk, business relationships, and the nature of our involvement with an impact.
 Our process is continuous and develops as we incorporate learnings and input from stakeholders and experts.

-In many markets where we operate, certain human-rights issues are systemic.
-Tackling these requires collaboration with other actors and we encourage collective efforts with peers, business partners, governments and non-governmental organisations.
+In many markets where we operate, certain human rights issues are systemic.
+Tackling these requires collaboration with other actors, and we encourage collective efforts with peers, business partners, governments and non-governmental organisations.
 Our work on wages is an example of an issue that is systemic and requires action from different actors.

-We strongly believe transparency and partnership increase accountability and drive progress.
-Over the years our efforts to integrate human-rights management and eradicate modern slavery from our supply chains have been recognised by the Corporate Human Rights Benchmark and the Know the Chain benchmark.
+We strongly believe that transparency and partnership increase accountability and drive progress.
+Over the years, our efforts to integrate human rights management and eradicate modern slavery from our supply chains have been recognised by the Corporate Human Rights Benchmark and the KnowTheChain benchmark.

 Grievance mechanisms and incident management

-These mechanisms are an important aspect of our ongoing human-rights due diligence and our strategic focus on promoting workers’ voices and well-functioning industrial relations in our markets.
+These mechanisms are an important aspect of our ongoing human rights due diligence and our strategic focus on promoting workers’ voices and well-functioning industrial relations in our markets.
 We believe the most effective way to ensure respect for human rights and good working conditions is to enable and empower individuals to speak up.

 Grievance mechanisms.
 Our ambition is for grievances to be managed as close to the issue as possible.
 We do not tolerate retaliation against anyone who, in good faith, reports a grievance or participates in the investigation of a grievance in our own operations or across our supply chain.